BillJr99/Ursinus-CS374-Spring2021/_pages/Activities/activity-bindingscope.md

         - "Can <code>foo</code> be re-assigned at runtime?
 Would you say that it is statically or dynamically bound to its value?
 How about <code>x</code>?"
         - "Do you think this is true of every language?"
         - "How many bindings are there of the identifier <code>x</code>?
 If <code>x</code> is staically bound, it must be resolved by the compiler at compile time.
 How is the correct value obtained at each reference?"
+        - "What would happen if <code>x</code> is re-declared in <code>foo</code> after it has already been declared in languages like C and Java that specify and insist on proper types (these are called strongly typed languages)?"
     - model: |
         <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
         struct symbol {